zense/Hackathon-Python/README.md

 The same idea can further developed and be used to keep a track of stock market.
 Tracking the price of Bitcoin, Gold or even the drops and gains in share market.

-**Screen Shots**
+**Screen Shots :**

-When the Price of the item reaches below your desired Price:
+#When the Price of the item reaches below your desired Price:
 ![](Screenshots/2.png)
 ![](Screenshots/2(2).png)
-Notification on our phone
+#Notification on our phone

-When the Price of the item is above your desired Price:
+#When the Price of the item is above your desired Price:
 ![](Screenshots/1.png)
-Code runs infinitey(Loops is executed again after specified time) and stops only when the price drops.
+#Code runs infinitey(Loops is executed again after specified time) and stops only when the price drops.
 ![](Screenshots/1(1).png)
-No Notification
+#No Notification

 **Installation and Running of the Program**